Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Problem setup

 \subsection{Estimators}

-First, we introduce the two new estimators LT and S based on a sample $\mathbf{X}_{0:t_N}$.
-Then, we briefly recall the EM, K, and LL estimators that are compared in the simulation study.
+In this section, we first introduce two new estimators, LT and S, given a sample $\mathbf{X}_{0:t_N}$.
+Subsequently, we provide a brief overview of the estimators EM, K, LL and HE, which will be compared in the simulation study.